clinaresl/libdot/README.md

 # License #

-libdot is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+`Libdot` is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-libdot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+`Libdot` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with libdot.
+You should have received a copy of the GNU General Public License along with `Libdot`.
 If not, see <http://www.gnu.org/licenses/>.

 # Author #

 Carlos Linares Lopez <carlos.linares@uc3m.es>
-Computer Science Department
-Universidad Carlos III de Madrid, Spain